fabiocabrini/Helix_IoT_MQTT/README.md

 To keep things simple all components will be run using [Docker](https://www.docker.com). **Docker** is a container technology which allows to different components isolated into their respective environments.

--   To install Docker on Windows follow the instructions [here](https://docs.docker.com/docker-for-windows/)
--   To install Docker on Mac follow the instructions [here](https://docs.docker.com/docker-for-mac/)
 -   To install Docker on Linux follow the instructions [here](https://docs.docker.com/install/)

 **Docker Compose** is a tool for defining and running multi-container Docker applications.
 A